micro-gl/micro-gl/notes/tess.md

                     //     |
                     // c'__b'__a'
                     // now test how much is a-b-c looks like a line
-                    // we do it by calculating the distance from vertex c to line (a,b)
+                    // we do it by calculating the distance from_sampler vertex c to line (a,b)
                     // the illustration above is for top_edge= v-->b
                     const auto & a = candidate_edge->next->twin->origin->coords;
                     const auto & b = candidate_edge->twin->origin->coords;